 If you are a TFW and you need a job or you lost your job, we have LMIAs approved.
 The government has expedited the process to get new work permits in two weeks!!
 You can start working really soon!!
 Apply to positions available on our job board!!!

-Service Canada receives thousands of applications per year which they accept or refuse depending on different circumstances.
-Service Canada will check if:
+ESDC receives thousands of applications per year and accepts or refuses them depending on different circumstances.
+They will check such things as:

-- The number of foreign workers in your company are within the cap established by the government.
+- Whether the number of foreign workers in your company is within the cap established by the government.

-- The job offer and the company are genuine.
+- If the job offer and the company are genuine.

-- The wages and working conditions are in line with those offered to Canadians (NOC wages).
+- If the wages and working conditions are in line with those offered to Canadians (NOC wages).

-- Employers conducted reasonable efforts to hire or train Canadians for the job.
+- If the employer conducted reasonable efforts to hire or train Canadians for the job.

-- The foreign worker is filling a labour shortage OR if hiring a foreign worker will directly create new job opportunities or help to retain jobs for Canadians OR the foreign worker will transfer new skills and knowledge to Canadians.
+- If the foreign worker is filling a labour shortage OR, hiring a foreign worker will directly create new job opportunities or help retain Canadians’ jobs or transfer new skills and knowledge to Canadians.

-- This hiring will not affect a labour dispute or the employment of any Canadian worker involved in such a dispute.
+- If the hiring will not affect a labour dispute or the employment of any Canadian worker involved in such a conflict.

 There are also situations where pre-approvals are requested.
-They allow the employer to recruit foreign workers with the security that once suitable foreign workers have been recruited, positive Labour Market Impact Assessments will be issued.
+It allows the employer clarity to recruit foreign workers with the security that, once suitable foreign workers have been recruited, a positive Labour Market Impact Assessments will be issued.